Why You Should Avoid Buying Backlinks for Your Business

-If you’ve ever checked a competitor’s rankings and wondered “How did they leapfrog me so fast?”, there’s a good chance they’ve been buying backlinks.
+If you’ve ever checked a competitor’s rankings and wondered, “How did they leapfrog me so fast?”, there’s a good chance they’ve been buying backlinks.

 What Are Bought Backlinks?

-But when backlinks are bought from cheap networks, spammy directories, or irrelevant blogs, the signal gets distorted.
+However, when backlinks are bought from cheap networks, spammy directories, or irrelevant blogs, the signal gets distorted.
+You haven’t earned credibility — you’ve faked it.

 And that comes with consequences.